cloudbitvps/developers.scalingo.com/markdown/addon-provider-api/app.md

 * `config`: `object` - hash of the variables to modify

-You can only update the variables defined in your manifest obviously, the application will be restart after the modification.
+You can only update the variables defined in your manifest obviously, the application will be restarted after the modification.

 ||| col |||